mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

   body="Keep your codebase clean and avoid common CSS bugs, regardless of experience levels."
 />

 Regarding performance, CSS-in-JS libraries keep track of the components I use on a page and only inject their styles.
-Every user downloads the least code possible when server-side rendering.
+Every user downloads the least CSS possible when server-side rendering.

 Automatic critical CSS! 🤯